UdacityFrontEndScholarship/quiz-app/CONTRIBUTING.md

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
-* **Describe the exact steps which reproduce the problem** in as many details as possible.
+* **Describe the exact steps which reproduce the problem** in as much detail as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**

-* **Are you able to reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
+* **Are you able to reproduce the issue?** If not, provide details on how often the problem occurs and under which conditions.

 #### Bug Issue Template